 The annual animal sacrifice event is put off by the leaders of the Munneswaram Sri Maha Badrakali Amman Kovil in Chilaw, Sri Lanka.
 The event scheduled to be taken place on the 1st of September.
 The event is considered being one of the important holy ceremonies of the temple.

 The event is participated by a large number of Hindu devotees with animals as offerings (slaughter).
 The event believed to be invoking the blessings of the goddess Kali on the participants.
 This historical temple is dedicated to God Ishawara and the holiness of the temple can be compared with Koneswarm and Thirukonesawara.
 A Sivalingam is believed to be enshrined in the temple.

 Munneswaram is a remote village in the district of Chilaw.
 It comes to fore in every year with the annual ritual festival with the participation of large gathering mainly representing the Hindu community.
 The event is rounded up with the water cutting ceremony in Deduru Oya.

-Meanwhile, another important relic of a Buddhist monk, who lived in the early days of Buddhism, is demonstrating in the island.
+Meanwhile, another important relic of a Buddhist monk, who lived in the early days of Buddhism, is demonstrating in the island, parallel to the animal sacrifice.
 The holy relic is demonstrated in selected temples before it returns to India.
 Animal slaughter is vehemently condemned in Buddhism.
 Therefore the Buddhists have requested not to carry on the animal slaughtering while the holy relic is on the island.